 - Nominal_rate - nominal interest rate, be sure to type the symbol % as a fraction or decimal, such as 7% or 0.07,

-So the calculated interest rate, simply multiply the amount invested to calculate how much your savings will grow over the year.
+So the calculated interest rate, simply multiplies the amount invested to calculate how much your savings will grow over the year.

 Example - which investment is better?

-The Bank offers two investments: a monthly interest rate of 15% per annum and 15.8% annual interest rate.
+The bank offers two investments: a monthly interest rate of 15% per annum and a 15.8% annual interest rate.
 Find out which place is more favorable.

-If you choose an investment with the year capitalization, after one year the deposit will increase by 15.8%.
+If you choose an investment with a one-year capitalization, after one year the deposit will increase by 15.8%.